-- The kids don't usually get the "Fall Back" memo.
+- The kids don't usually get the time change memo.

 Take it from sleep expert, Dana Stone:

-“Although we generally feel like gaining an hour during fall back is easier for us, an hour can be a very large adjustment for the circadian rhythm.
+“An hour can be a very large adjustment for the circadian rhythm.
 For example, it usually takes about 4 months (15 mins a month) for a babies body to gain an extra hour of awake time.
-During the end of daylight savings we expect the body to make this change overnight.”
+During daylight savings we expect the body to make this change overnight.”

 What’s the best advice about how to get your child adjusted to the time change?
 Below are the three best tips for how to make daylight savings time easier for everyone in your family.

 As you will often hear over and over again when it comes to sleeping issues, a strong and consistent bedtime routine is key to many sleep problems.
 When trying to get your child to adjust to going to bed, parents might want to offer extra “help” falling asleep.
 More back rubs, more books, or any additions to their normal routine are going to have the opposite of the desired effect.
 So keep it simple and consistent.